BioTheWolff/Jobwave/docs/Architecture.md

 Seasonal workers can apply for existing job offers, and employers can review their profiles before choosing an applicant.
 Employers can refuse as many profiles as they like, but can only accept one profile for a job offer.

+Seasonal workers are free to apply, and remove their application, at any given time and without cooldown or delay.

 _Note: Accepting a profile automatically refuses the other applicants and closes the job offer._

 #### User reviews